HelpBot Assistant

 Minimum and Maximum size constraints

-You can define minimum and maximum sizes for each pane.
+Minimum and maximum size boundaries can be defined for each pane.
 Resizing is restricted within these boundaries to maintain layout integrity.

 import { NgModule } from '@angular/core'